Grundmanis/arvato/README.md

 10. DONE - Create API endpoints for “Product” and “ProductReview” entities:
 a.
 DONE - GET collection
 b.
 DONE - GET single
 c.
-CHECK DONE - POST
+DONE - POST
 d.
-CHECK DONE - PUT
+DONE - PUT
 e.
-CHECK DONE - PATCH
+DONE - PATCH
 f.
-CHECK DONE - DELETE
+DONE - DELETE
-Front-end
 DONE - Use modern front-end technologies (e.g., HTML, CSS, and JavaScript or a framework of your choice such as React).
 DONE - Data should be fetched from back-end API (#10 from Back-end part).
-PARTIALLY DONE - For now, as product image use whatever you want.
+DONE - For now, as product image use whatever you want.
 DONE - In your task React and Typescript are mandatory requirement.
 Some things that we will pay attention:
 DONE - ● State management
 DONE - ● List rendering
-?? ● Form handling
+CHECK -  Form handling
-CHECK DONE - ● Linting + formatting
+DONE - ● Linting + formatting
-● Bonus (
     PARTIALLY DONE - transitions,
-    NOT DONE - table sorting,
+    DONE - table sorting (without URLS),
     DONE - filter sorting,
     DONE - browser history handling,
     NOT DONE - tests
-    )
 ● NOT DONE - Deliverables
 ● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to run your code.
-● NOT DONE - Access to repository where project is hosted.
+● DONE - Access to repository where project is hosted.

 Before finishing
-NOT DONE - Create a public Git repository, commit your code there and share a link.
+DONE - Create a public Git repository, commit your code there and share a link.

 TODO left:
-2. PARTIALLY DONE - Setup Docker or Lando (as a bonus);
 b.
 CHECK DONE Filters for all relevant fields;
 c.
 NOT_DONE Utilize translations for labels in columns/filters on list view and for field labels in create/update view

-?? ● Form handling
-    NOT DONE - table sorting,
+NOT DONE Form handling
 NOT DONE - tests
 ● NOT DONE - Deliverables
-● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - pre-commit checks
-NOT DONE - add redis on lando config pagination URL perPage URL
+● NOT DONE - Deployed front end project, that can be firstly seen by persons without possibility to NOT DONE - add redis on lando config pagination URL perPage URL